 Columbus enjoys a diverse mix of restaurants, with a number of new and old black-owned eateries spread across the city.
-We rounded up 12 favorites in the community!
+We rounded up a list of some of our favorites throughout the community!

 Flavor 91 – Flavor 91 in Whitehall serves up a delicious menu of scratch-made favorites like dry-rubbed wings, turkey burgers, sambusas, veggie burgers, salads, cheesecake and so much more.